Testicular Cancer

 In 3 days, without leaving home.

-Breast growth may appear in males due to an increase in Beta-Gonadotropin Chorionic, a hormone that only increases in males in some cases of testicular tumors.
+Breast enlargement may occur in males due to an increase in Beta Chorionic Gonadotropin, a hormone that only increases in males in some cases of testicular tumours.

 In cases where there are metastases in other organs (lung, brain, bone, etc.), these can produce very varied symptoms, depending on their location.